Perfect Cacio e Pepe: The Authentic Roman Recipe with LAPA Pecorino PDO

 • 40-50°C: Fats melt

-• Al dente pasta (holds heat but not too much)
+• Al dente pasta retains heat without overheating the sauce

-• Hot but not boiling water (dilutes gradually)
+• Hot but not boiling water — gradual dilution

 Function: